Realtime image processing for XIMEA CB500

 These are benchmarks for camera application at full resolution and 12-bit output.
 That pipeline can be tested with Fast CinemaDNG Processor software in offline mode to tune the parameters, to check image quality and performance, and it could be implemented in real time afterwards.

-Time for GPU processing on NVIDIA GeForce RTX 2080 TI could be around 30-40 ms per frame which is better than maximum frame rate of the camera.
+If we are working with images which reside on SSD, then time for GPU processing on NVIDIA GeForce RTX 2080 TI could be around 30-40 ms per frame which is close to maximum frame rate of the camera.

 For more complicated image processing pipeline which could include bad pixels removal, denoising, intermediate color space transforms, defringe, resize, rotate, crop, sharp, histogram, parade, image and video compression, etc., the second GPU could assist in accomplishing these tasks in realtime.